Miloš Bajić (painter): Later years

 In 1949, he graduated from the Academy of Arts in Belgrade in the class of Milo Milunović, Ivan Tabaković, and Nedeljko Gvozdenović.
 After finishing his specialist training with Marko Čelebonović, he became one of the first assistant professors at the Belgrade Academy of Arts and worked as a professor until he retired in 1979.
-Numerous distinguished Serbian painters were students in professor Bajić’s class.

 He was a member of the groups “Independent” (1951–55) and "The December Group" (1955-60), which used modernism as a way of fighting socialist realism.
 He had his first individual exhibition at the ULUS Gallery in Belgrade in 1952.

 He participated in founding the Art Colony in Bačka Topola (1953).
 This is where he completed his first large format mosaic and obelisk dedicated to the space conquest.
 His later work is characterised by numerous mosaics and fresco paintings (compositions in space), and particularly the memorial construction Partisan Necropolis in Resanovci (1971).
 In 1967, he exhibited for the first time the new cycle of large format Mauthausen paintings, inspired by the drawings he made during his time in the concentration camp.

-In 1975, Bajić published monograph “Mauthausen 106621”.
+In 1975, Bajić published the monograph “Mauthausen 106621”.
 In the preface, he said:

-Miloš Bajić received several national and international awards, decorations and honours.
-His works are today displayed in numerous museums.
-Most of his authentic drawings and paintings from the cycle Mauthausen are stored in carefully guarded family collection.

 Family

-His son is well-known Serbian film director Darko Bajić.
+His son is the film director Darko Bajić.